SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-08.png)

 **Switching between projects** is an easy problem, isn't it?
-Choose the file with the source code of the program, double click on it and when it starts, the program from the current file runs.
+Choose the file with the source code of the program, double click on it, and when it starts, the program from the current file runs.

 Let's test with floating-point numbers, for example, with **2.5**:

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-09.png)

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td>Depending on the regional settings of the operating system, it is possible to use <b> decimal point </b> (US settings) instead of <b> decimal comma </b> (BG settings).</td>
+<td>Depending on the regional settings of the operating system, it is possible to use <b> a decimal point </b> (US settings) instead of a <b> decimal comma </b> (BG settings).</td>
 </tr></table>

 If the program expects a decimal point and instead you enter a number with a decimal comma or the opposite (to enter a decimal point, when a decimal comma is expected), the following error will be produced: